monero-rs/monero-rs/README.md

  * Address and subaddress creation, de/serialization and validation
  * Private keys and one-time keys creation, de/serialization and validation

+Known limitations
+===

+## Rust Nightly

+To be able to compile for target `wasm`, dependency `curve25519-dalek` must use the `features = ["nightly"]` that require Rust Nightly.
+As soon as the dependency no longer require the nightly channel we will switch to stable.

+## Documentation

+Currently the documentation is very sparse.
+Patches to add usage examples and to expand on existing docs would be extremely appreciated.

 Contributing
 ===